TFMV/temporal/README.md

-# High-Performance Data Processing Pipeline with Temporal and Apache Arrow
+# Data Processing Pipeline with Temporal and Apache Arrow

 A high-performance data processing pipeline using Temporal for workflow orchestration and Apache Arrow for efficient data handling.